Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Evaluation Results

 \subsection{Evaluation of Compliance with Constraints}

-We first address \textbf{RQ(1)}, aimed at assessing whether synthetic MPCs can comply with the predefined constraints described in Section \ref{subsec:filter}.
-The results of the analysis are reported in Table \ref{tab:constraints_satisf}.
-We compare the output generated by the four different LLMs, each following two strategies for generation (i.e. One-Long vs. Turn-by-Turn).
-We report the number of generated MPCs, out of the $102\,600$ in the initial set, that were generated in compliance with the given constraint.
+We first address \textbf{RQ(1)}, aimed at assessing whether synthetic WMPCs can comply with the predefined constraints described in Section \ref{subsec:filter}.
+The results of the analysis are reported in Table \ref{tab:constraints_satisf_percent}.
+We compare the output generated by the four different LLMs, each following two strategies for generation (i.e. OL vs. TT).
+We report the percentage of generated WMPCs, out of the $102\,600$ in the initial set, that were generated in compliance with the given constraint.

 This first evaluation shows that Qwen2.5 is the best model to comply with the constraints, followed by Llama3.1.
-Indeed, focusing on the best generation strategy, 77\% of the MPCs generated by the former comply with all constraints, while for Llama 3.1 this percentage drops to 66\%.
+Indeed, focusing on the best generation strategy, $77.72\%$ of the WMPCs generated by the former comply with all constraints, while for Llama 3.1 this percentage drops to $66.52\%$.
 Ministral and OLMo2, instead, fail to satisfy all constraints in the vast majority of generated conversations.
 Concerning the generation strategy, TT generation is overall better at complying with almost all the constraints.

 The constraints where most settings encountered significant challenges were the \textit{Number of Speakers} and \textit{Stance of the Speakers}.
-However, TT seems to be able to mitigate these issues for LLMs except Ministral.
-Based on these findings, in the remainder of this work we will focus on Llama3.1 and Qwen2.5 and perform all analyses on the subset of MPCs that satisfy all constraints.
+However, TT seems to be able to mitigate these issues for LLMs except for Ministral.
+Based on these findings, in the remainder of this work we will focus on Llama3.1 and Qwen2.5 and perform all analyses on the subset of WMPCs that satisfy all constraints.